- Flow Meters

 SmartMeasurement™ offers the most comprehensive array of ultrasonic flow meters in the industry.

 SmartMeasurement™ offers the widest selection of ultrasonic flow meters in the industry.
-Our comprehensive array of non-invasive clamp-on flowmeters includes devices employing both the time-proven transit time and the doppler ultrasonic flow measurement technologies with either clamp-on or threaded/flanged installation options available.
+Our comprehensive array of non-invasive clamp-on flowmeters includes devices employing both the time-proven transit time and the doppler ultrasonic flow measure technologies with either clamp-on or threaded/flanged installation options available.
 We also offer low-cost spool-piece water meters and BTU/energy ultrasonic meters.

-The amount of suspended solids or bubbles/aeration present is a key consideration in selecting the proper ultrasonic flowmeter for any flow measurement application.
+The amount of suspended solids or gas bubbles/aeration present is a key consideration in selecting the proper ultrasonic flowmeter for any flow measurement application.
 SmartMeasurement’s wide array of product offerings ensures that there is a suitable meter available regardless of the fluid conditions that are present in your application.
 For clean water applications having ≤ 1-2% solids or aeration, our ALSONIC-FX offers superior value and industry-leading prices for situations where a clamp-on ultrasonic flowmeter is called for.
 For clamp-on flowmeter applications having higher particle counts of up to 30%, our ALSONIC-DSP product is available in either single or dual path configurations to accommodate dirtier fluids.
 If a portable ultrasonic flowmeter is required, the ALSONIC-HL is available for clean liquids while the ALSONIC-DSPPL can accommodate liquids with up to 30% solids.

-SmartMeasurement also has several special-situation ultrasonic flowmeters, such as the ALSONIC-EG which is a clamp-on ultrasonic flowmeter for BTU/energy measurement, or the ALSONIC-BAWM which is a low-cost inline ultrasonic flowmeter for building sub-metering and municipal applications.
-The ALSONIC-AVM is an area velocity meter for open channel flow measurement applications having fluid with solids counts of up to 30%.
+SmartMeasurement also has several special-situation ultrasonic flowmeters, such as the ALSONIC-EG which is a clamp-on ultrasonic flowmeter for BTU/energy measurement, or the ALSONIC-BAWM which is a low-cost inline ultrasonic flow meter for building sub-metering and municipal applications.
+The ALSONIC-AVM is an area velocity meter for open channel flow measurement applications having fluid flowing with solids counts of up to 30%.
 For open channel applications when an economical solution is required, the ALSONIC-DDPL and ALSONIC-DAVM are low-cost Doppler flowmeters tailored to open channel installations.